XAI-Lab/CREF/README.md

 _____________________________________________________________________________________________________________________________________

-*The dataset can be downloaded using the following link: [Download]()*
+*The dataset can be downloaded using the following link: [Download](https://doi.org/10.7910/DVN/W4FPPN)*

 Dataset
 -------
 The dataset includes 4 anomalous version for 4 digital circuit: C17, 74182, 74183 and 74181.
-Each anomalous version appear with a varying amount of attrib
+Each anomalous version appear with a varying amount of attribute noise: 2, 4 and 6 added noise features.

 Ground truth explanations